 Many people can be intimidated when it comes to making their own homemade and healthy chocolate treats.
 However, once you take that first step, you’ll realize that it’s actually pretty easy and super fun.
 One of the best parts about homemade chocolates is getting to be creative with them and making them with your favorite ingredients.
 On top of that, if you have kids, they will love getting involved and making their own creations as well.

 They tend to be less resilient than some of the store-bought chocolates, so the best way to store them is in an airtight container in the fridge or freezer.

-If stored in the freezer just remove about a half hour before serving and allow to come to room temperature.
+If stored in the freezer just remove it about a half hour before serving and allow it to come to room temperature.

 What Makes These Easy Chocolate Recipes Healthier Than Store Bought?

 Chocolate treats are often a lot healthier when made at home.